 A good website does more than just deliver what an ad promises.
 For many customers, your website will be the only point of contact they have with your business.
 It's hard to emphasize how important a good website is.

-The majority of searches on Google today are questions.
-Is your website answering the questions people have about your company well enough?
-A good website first and foremost needs good content that gives people answers to the questions they have, design is an equally important element.
+The majority of google searches google are questions.
+Does your website provide good enough answers to the questions people have about your business?
+A good website needs, first and foremost, quality content that answers people’s questions; design is an equally important element.